hari1405/KnowledgeManagement/README.md

-# DependencyGraph
+# Knowledge Management
-A canvas Renderer that draws dependency Graphs
+A Core orchestration and backend server for maintaining and managing knowledge bases